alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 ![](images/WinSCP_screenshot.png)

+If only one person in your group completes this step, everyone will then be able to access the data.

 ### 4.6: Creating and presenting the report-out slides for Friday

 To create the presentation slides, go to the `Presentation server` on the Work Resources list and then open the Open Office icon on the Windows desktop.